stmork/mrw-track-control-ng/track-control/README.md

 If you have another SocketCAN device such as *can1* you can adjust the settings in file */etc/default/mrw-can* and restart the service.

 ## Window Manager
-If you have a system with any window manager installed, configured and started the <code>MRW-TrackControl</code> should simply start out of the box.
+If you have a system with any window manager installed, configured and started, the <code>MRW-TrackControl</code> should simply start out of the box.
 So no more configuration is needed.

 ## EGLFS on Raspberry Pi4
-The MRW-NG software has also an arm64 build ready to install.
-So you can use it directly as described on Rasberry Pi.
+The MRW-NG software has also an arm64 package ready to install.
+So you can use it directly as described for example on a arm64 based Raspberry Pi.
 To use *eglfs* on Raspberry Pi 4b and later you have to set three additional environment variables:
 ```
 export QT_QPA_PLATFORM=eglfs
 export QT_QPA_EGLFS_INTEGRATION=eglfs_kms